ARM-software/revere-demo/README.md

 Principles
 ----------

-The Revere VFIO demo is a standalone example using a Revere device from userspace through VFIO.
+The Revere VFIO demo is a standalone example using a Revere device, originally from userspace through VFIO.
 It establishes a connection with a hardware inversion "accelerator".
 Data is exchanged with the accelerator through Revere messages.
+Alternatively, the demo can also run in loopback mode, where the data is looped back directly, bypassing the accelerator.

 License
 -------